Momentum transport of chiral modes in a thermal QCD medium: Introduction

 \section{Introduction}

-Heavy ion collisions (HIC) experiments at European Council for Nuclear Research, Relativistic Heavy Ion Collider (RHIC), Brookhaven National Laboratory, and Large Hadron Collider (LHC) aim to produce the new state of nuclear matter at extremely high temperature and/or density.
+Ultrarelativistic heavy ion collisions at experimental facilities such as Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory, Super Proton Synchrotron (SPS), Large Hadron Collider (LHC) at European Organization for Nuclear Research, aim to produce the new state of nuclear matter at extremely high temperature and/or density.
 The composite states, {\em{hadrons}}, lose their identity and dissolve into a soup of their constituents$-$ quarks and gluons known as quark-gluon plasma (QGP).
-A very strong magnetic field is produced during the initial stage of non-central heavy-ion collisions, whose magnitude is of the order of $|eB| = 0.1 m_{\pi}^2$ for Super Proton Synchrotron energy, $|eB|=m_{\pi}^2$ for RHIC and $|eB| = 15 m_{\pi}^2$ for LHC \cite{kharzeev,skokov,toneev}.
+A very strong magnetic field ($eB$) is produced during the initial stage of non-central heavy-ion collisions, whose magnitude is of the order of $|eB| = 0.1 m_{\pi}^2$ ({$m_{\pi}\sim$ 0.135 GeV, pion mass}) for SPS energy, $|eB|=m_{\pi}^2$ for RHIC and $|eB| = 15 m_{\pi}^2$ for LHC \cite{kharzeev,skokov,toneev}.
 The possibility of existence of such a strong magnetic field has motivated the theoreticians to study the QGP under the intense field.
-The various novel phenomena such as chiral magnetic effect \cite{kharzeev,fukushima}, magnetic and inverse magnetic catalysis \cite{gusynin,gusy}, axial magnetic effect \cite{braguta, maxim}, chiral vortical effect \cite{son,liao}, dilepton production rate \cite{tuchin}, and various thermodynamical \cite{suba_rath,bithika} and transport coefficients \cite{suba,manu,shiyong,hattori,chen,nam,dey,panday} etc. have been studied.
-The magnetic field produced was considered to have been strong for a very short span of time, t $\sim 0.2 $ fm/c for RHIC energies \cite{kharzeev,asakawa}, but it was then brought out that its lifespan is prolonged by the charge properties of the medium \cite{kirill,killi}.
-One of the primary aims of these investigations is to reveal the QGP's transport characteristics.
-The predictions of charged hadron elliptic flow from RHIC \cite{paul} and their theoretical explanations using dissipative hydrodynamics \cite{abelev} provided the experimental evidence of existence of the transport processes in the QGP.
-These transport coefficients are not directly measurable experimentally, rather serve as input parameters in the theoretical modeling of experimental observables such as directed flow, elliptic flow etc.
+The various novel phenomena such as chiral magnetic effect \cite{kharzeev,fukushima}, magnetic and inverse magnetic catalysis \cite{gusynin,gusy}, axial magnetic effect \cite{braguta, maxim}, chiral vortical effect \cite{son,liao}, dilepton production rate \cite{tuchin}, and various thermodynamical \cite{suba_rath,bithika} and transport coefficients \cite{suba,manu,shiyong,hattori,chen,nam,dey,panday} etc. have been studied in the presence of a magnetic field.